Kevin-Robertson/Inveigh/README.md

 ### Version Descriptions
 * **PowerShell Inveigh** - original version developed over many years.
 For now at least, this version (1.506) will go without additional updates.
 Documentation can be found [here](https://github.com/Kevin-Robertson/Inveigh/wiki).
-* **C# Inveigh (aka InveighZero)** - original C# POC code combined with a C# port of most of the Powershell version's code.
+* **C# Inveigh (aka InveighZero)** - original C# POC code combined with a C# port of most of the PowerShell version's code.
 This version has now been rebuilt for C# and is taking over as the primary version.

 ### Features